Keysight/bpsve/google-cloud-platform/Deployment/CloudShell/README.md

 # GCP VPC Network Peering Automation Scripts

 This repository contains two Bash scripts designed to automate the deployment and cleanup of VPC Network Peering connections in Google Cloud Platform (GCP).
-These scripts are intended to be run in the Google Cloud Shell environment and are part of the Keysight BPSVE deployment process.
+These scripts are intended to be run in the Google Cloud Shell environment and are part of the Keysight BreakingPoint Virtual Edition deployment process.

 ## 📁 Scripts Overview

 ### 1. `GCP_VPC_Network_Peering_Deployment_Bash_Script.bash`

 **Purpose:**
 Automates the creation of VPC Network Peering connections between two GCP projects or networks.
+This is useful on use cases with both Demo and Add-On templates where the test interfaces of the Virtual Blade need to be connected in back to back.

 **Key Features:**
 - Prompts the user for necessary input such as project IDs, VPC network names, and region.